1871fotc/fotc/docs/walks/irish-trail.md

 *<small>[Empire Hotel, Fortitude Valley, Brisbane, ca. 1934](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21219343710002061) — State Library of Queensland.</small>*

-???
-Example "Directions"
+??? directions "Directions"

     Continue along the road to the next grey celtic cross of Ireland

 --8<-- "snippets/kevin-izod-odoherty.md"

-???
-Example "Directions"
+??? directions "Directions"

     Again detour down this row to the left passing, on the right, Maloney, McKay and Toomey to see on the left past a tree the remains of the grave of…